CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/cdata-connection/README.md

 at `./main-app/build/tmp/test-data/sink-ds` after running the command.

 Notes:
-* Port 4040 is forwarded from the container to expose the Spark UI (for debugging)
+* Port 4040 is forwarded from the container to expose the Spark UI (for debugging).
-* The 1st volume mount is sharing the [Spark submit config file](./src/main/resources/conf/spark-conf.json)
+* The first volume mount is sharing the [Spark submit config file](./src/main/resources/conf/spark-conf.json).
-* The 2cd volume mount shares the LocalCatalog contents and other local application resources
+* The second volume mount shares the LocalCatalog contents and other local application resources.
-* The 3rd volume mount is the output location of the joined connection
+* The third volume mount is the output location of the joined connection.

-## Running locally against a Cortex Cluster

-## Running as a Skill

-### Prerequisites

-### Example

-TODO.

 ## Notes on CData BigQuery connection